 You can operate BugBug via the Command Line Interface (CLI).
-This empowers you to integrate with any continuous integration (CI) or continous deployment (CD) pipelines or build system hooks.
+This empowers you to integrate with any continuous integration (CI) or continuous deployment (CD) pipelines or build system hooks.

 After you have nodeJS and npm installed simply run: